lm3nitro/Projects/New/DNS tunneling.md

 ```
 tshark -r dns_tunneling.pcap -T fields -e dns.qry.name | head
 ```
-Looking at the dns queries, we can also see the same information that was presented by Rita above pointing to the many subdomains:
+Looking at the dns queries, I can also see the same information that was presented by Rita above pointing to the many subdomains:

 ![Pasted image 20241008091104](https://github.com/user-attachments/assets/47fe52b3-be81-4454-9ab4-e47752ba3b9f)